Rajpratik71/volatility-wiki/EWF-Address-Space.md

 	0x86fdbda0 svchost.exe            1368   1108     16      208      0      0 2011-04-08 17:31:12
 	[snip]

+## Compression

+If you have issues with compressed images, you may have to recompile `libewf` with `--enable-v1-api`.
+See (https://code.google.com/p/volatility/issues/detail?id=472#c11)[https://code.google.com/p/volatility/issues/detail?id=472#c11]

 # Alternative Methods

 If you are using the compiled version of Volatility (exe), the address space is not available by default.
 In this case you can do one of the following: